 "There is not enough physical or environmental space for everyone to enjoy private luxury...
 Private luxury shuts down space, creating deprivation.
 But magnificent public amenities – wonderful parks and playgrounds, public sports centres and swimming pools, galleries, allotments and public transport networks – create more space for everyone, at a fraction of the cost."
 Civic abundance should include public schools, spacious squares, expansive walkable cityscape, extensive bikeways, lending libraries, Fab Labs, pocket parks, coworking spaces, cultural centers, child care co-ops, food pantries, and more.

-(I know of the current or former trendiness of some of the above but done right, they can be positive inclusions in cities.)
+(I’m aware of the current or former trendiness of some of these but done right, they can be positive inclusions in cities.)

 Data is the new lifeblood of capitalism – don’t hand corporate America control

 I wasn’t aware of this maddening aspect of the Nafta negotiations.
 As the author mentions, “the audacity of these demands is impressive.”
 And a striking contrast with the European GDPR coming into effect.

 The most recent example is Nafta: representatives from the US, Mexico, and Canada just concluded another round of talks on renegotiating the treaty.
 American companies are lobbying for changes that would deregulate data across the three countries.